Article by Cipher Mak

 In result the need to act upon the request of mutli-purpose spaces has dramatically increased.
 Same case for mobile devices.
 Cell phones could only make calls in the past, but nowadays they allow you to text, have video calls, watch videos on the Internet, listen to music, play games and so on.

-Collaboration with people from different disciplines introducing UX design and service design is then the best way for interior design process to become effective.
-Good interior design is not only about practical functions, technology and good appearance.
-Good interior design considers the feelings and feedback from end users and the operators.
+Collaboration with people from different disciplines introducing UX design and service design is then the best way for the interior design process to become effective.
+Good interior design is not only about practical functions, technology, and good appearance.
+The good interior design considers the feelings and feedback from end-users and the operators.
 UX design is very similar to how interior designers plan the furniture.
-We think of the needs of end users on every single detail, putting the consideration on how people do things (their habits).
-For example, how they use the room in a hotel, dining habit in a restaurant, the sequence on how people cook, how they work, how they enjoy leisure time at home, etc. Colors, texture of materials, ergonomics are also put into the list.
+We think of the needs of end-users in every single detail, putting the consideration on how people do things (their habits).
+For example, how they use the room in a hotel, dining habits in a restaurant, the sequence on how people cook, how they work, how they enjoy leisure time at home, etc. Colors, the texture of materials, ergonomics are also put into the list.

-The backbone of this process is to understand the behavior of the end users, their needs and motivations.
+The backbone of this process is to understand the behavior of the end-users, their needs, and their motivations.
 Sounds familiar?
-Yes, it is exactly what has been mentioned in the beginning of this article – what UX design and service design methodologies are.
+Yes, it is exactly what has been mentioned at the beginning of this article – what UX design and service design methodologies are.

-Think more and think differently to create the breakthrough is designers’ duty.
-In order to achieve the above considerations, input from end users becomes essential.
-Designers should have an open mind to accept new things, consider the voice of non-designers, because wise design stems from appreciation of all things around.
+Think more and think differently to create the breakthrough is the designers’ duty.
+In order to achieve the above considerations, input from end-users becomes essential.
+Designers should have an open mind to accept new things, consider the voice of non-designers because wise design stems from an appreciation of all things around.
 Working with non-designers is always a good idea to create some unexpected sparks.
 It is great fun if you know how to mix the “wow” ideas together.
 Open your eyes, open your mind, try and experience this yourself.
 Do something amazing ;).